-This particular debt funding only applies to circumstances where Greater Wellington is unable to obtain an ownership interest in the asset, for example upgrading the station platforms to ensure they are at the same height and length as the new passenger trains.
+This particular debt funding only applies to circumstances where Greater Wellington is unable to obtain an ownership interest in the asset, for example upgrading the station platforms to ensure they are at the same height and length of the new trains.
 Section 2.1 of the Revenue and Financing Policy provides for circumstances where Greater Wellington will consider funding operating expenditure from sources other than its operating revenue.
-The proposed amendment (in bold on the next page) replaces the last bullet point in the existing policy which is as follows.
+The proposed amendment (in italics on the next page) replaces the last bullet point in the existing policy.